Volume 24, Issue 96 (1-2026) QJCR 2026, 24(96): 78-111 | Back to browse issues page

 Send citation to:

-Farokhtaj M, Marashi S A, Hashemi S E. Comparing the Effectiveness of Positive-Oriented Psychotherapy With Schema Therapy on the tendency to divorce and marital interactions in Couples Applying for Divorce.
+Farokhtaj M, Marashi S A, Hashemi S E. Comparing the Effectiveness of Positive Psychotherapy and Schema Therapy on Divorce Tendency and Marital Interactions Among Couples Applying for Divorce.
 QJCR 2026; 24 (96) : 4

 URL: http://irancounseling.ir/journal/article-1-2112-en.html